apache/beam/.test-infra/dockerized-jenkins/README.md

 those on your docker instance of Jenkins, you will need to do some setup on top of installing default plugins:

-1. Make sure the following plugins are installed (Managee Jenkins -> Manage Plugins)
+1. Make sure the following plugins are installed (Manage Jenkins -> Manage Plugins)
     1. Environment Injector
     1. GitHub pull request build (ghprb)
     1. Groovy